 2020 NFL Draft Grades

+The grades page revisits every first-round pick and assigns an updated mark based on actual NFL return.
+That is the only grading approach that matters years later.
 Some players still look like slam-dunk hits.
 Others failed to justify their draft slot almost immediately.
-This page is where the class gets the most brutally honest treatment because it strips away projection and focuses on what each team actually got back from a premium investment.
+This page is where the class gets its most direct accountability because it strips away projection and focuses on what each team actually got back from a premium investment.

 Read the full 2020 NFL Draft Grades here